 - At the end of the four weeks, students will be asked to answer a questionnaire regarding their summer job experience and will have the opportunity to ask any questions concerning the pursuit of a career and/or an education in that field.

-- Students will have an opportunity to work an additional four weeks paired with another contractor if they choose and availability exists.
+- Students will have an opportunity to work an additional four weeks paired with another contractor of their choosing if availability exists.

-- Each employer will be required to sign a Release for the PHCC and the educational institution before enrolling in the program.
+- Employers will be required to sign a Release for the PHCC and the educational institution before enrolling in the program.

-- Each employer will be required to educate their staff on the CA Labor Laws and restrict their student employment activities according to the law.
+- Employers will be required to educate their staff on the CA Labor Laws and restrict their student employment activities according to the law.

-- Each employer realizes that the student is working to gain knowledge about the profession and assist their employees with their tasks.
+- Employers realizes that the student is working to gain knowledge about the profession and assist their employees with their tasks.
 Broad based experiences are preferred but at the contractor’s discretion.

-For information on starting a pilot program in your area, contact:
+For information on starting a pilot program, contact:

 Deborah K. Maus, CAE Executive Vice President